 Alternative C would make 549,000 acres unacceptable for coal leasing in the coal decision area, a slight increase over Alternative A. The increase would reduce the potential for adverse impacts to historic properties.

-than Alternative A.
+protection for historic properties than Alternative A.